Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Items are dynamically allocated to rows and columns based on the space available to the `GridView`.
-If we want more control over how many row/columns the grid view has, we can use `GridView::set_min_n_columns` and `GridView::set_max_n_columns` to force one of either row or columns (depending on `Orientation`) to adhere to the given limit.
+Items are dynamically allocated to rows and columns based on the space available to the `GridView` and the size of the children.
+We can use `GridView::set_min_n_columns` and `GridView::set_max_n_columns` to force one of either row or columns (depending on `Orientation`) to adhere to the given limit, which gives us more control over how the children are arranged.

-Other than this, `GridView` supports the same functions as `ListView`, including `push_front`, `push_back`, `insert`, `get_selection_model`, set_enable_rubberband_selection`, `set_single_click_activate`, etc..
+Other than this, `GridView` supports the same functions as `ListView`, including `push_front`, `push_back`, `insert`, `get_selection_model`, `set_show_separators`, etc.

 ---

 ## Column View

-\a{ColumnView} is used to display things as a table.
-The table is split into **rows** and **columns**.
-Each column has a title.
-The number of columns can vary, but if the `ColumnView` has, for example, 5 columns, each row should have 5 widgets.
-The widgets are displayed in their corresponding position.
+\a{ColumnView} is used to display widgets as a table, which is split into rows and columns, the latter of which have a title.

-To fill our `ColumnView`, we need to first create it and allocate a number of columns:
+To fill our `ColumnView`, we first instance it, then allocate a number of columns:

 ```cpp
 auto column_view = ColumnView(SelectionMode::SINGLE);